-The mind-shifting short-talk phenomenon returns to Pretoria in November for a day of disruptive ideas and bold new voices challenging a business-savvy audience to reboot their thoughts and actions to meet the needs of the future.
+TEDxPretoria returns in November for a day of eye-opening, thought-provoking short talks.
+Speakers share their unique perspectives and disruptive ideas with the audience in powerful talks aimed at rebooting thoughts and actions to meet the needs of the future.

-This will be Pretoria's fourth TEDxPretoria - a localisedoffshoot of the hugely popular Technology, Education and Design (TED) series of talks which has become an international movement under the banner of "Ideas worth spreading".
+TEDx is an offshoot of the hugely popular Technology, Entertainment and Design (TED) Talks, an international movement to engender a deeper understanding of our world.
+It’s about sparking conversations that change attitudes, lives, and our world.
 The talks, which are freely available online, are widely recognised as one of the world's most inspiring sources of fresh thinking on a wide range of cultural and scientific subjects.

-Like all TED talks, the TEDxPretoria event is open-source and not for material or political gain.
-It is organisedunder a free license by an independent team of professionals, graduates and students who share a burning desire to challenge accepted wisdom and spark deep conversations and connections in their communities.About TEDx
+Like all TEDx talks, the TEDxPretoria event is open-source and not for material or political gain.
+It is organised under a free license by an independent team of professionals, graduates and students who share a burning desire to challenge accepted wisdom and spark deep conversations and connections in their communities.About TEDx

 The annual TED Conference takes place in Long Beach, California, with simulcast in Palm Springs.
 TEDGlobal is held each year in Oxford, UK.
 TED’s media initiatives include TED.com, where new TEDTalks are posted daily, and the Open Translation Project, which provides subtitles and interactive transcripts as well as the ability for any TEDTalk to be translated by volunteers worldwide.

 TED has established the annual TED Prize, where exceptional individuals with a wish to change the world are given the opportunity to put their wishes into action; TEDx, which offers individuals or groups a way to host local, self-organized events around the world, and the TEDFellows program, helping world-changing innovators from around the globe to become part of the TED community and, with its help, amplify the impact of their remarkable projects and activities.